AnyChart/docs.anychart.com/Common_Settings/Legend/Events.md

 ## Legend

 ```
-// listen to the dragStart event
+/* listen to the dragStart event
-chart.legend().listen("dragStart", function() {
+and configure the background of the chart */
-  // configure the background of the chart
+legend.listen("dragStart", function() {
   chart.background().fill("#96a6a6 0.2");
 });

-// listen to the dragEnd event
+/* listen to the dragEnd event
-chart.legend().listen("dragEnd", function() {
+and reset the background of the chart */
-  // configure the background of the chart
+legend.listen("dragEnd", function() {
   chart.background().fill("white");
 });
 ```